-“The goal of the machine is to create a setting where the users can get into a state of deep human flourishing—creating work that’s at the absolute extent of their personal abilities”–Davide Dewane
+“The goal of the machine is to create a setting where the users can get into a state of deep human flourishing—creating work that’s at the absolute extent of their personal abilities”

 In today’s digital economy dedicated devices are everywhere.
-In fact, chances are that you’ve interacted with several already today, whether at your favorite restaurant, grocery store or at the bank.
-Dedicated devices have become the workhorses of the digital economy.
+In fact, chances are that you’ve interacted with several shared devices already today.
+Whether at your favorite restaurant, grocery store, or at the bank — managed devices have become the workhorses of the digital economy.

 A Brief History, Overview & Definition

 Dedicated devices started emerging in the retail sector as early as 1980.
-Credit card machines launched by VeriFone and Ingenico could be considered as the earliest dedicated devices.
+Credit card machines launched by VeriFone and Ingenico could be considered as the earliest.

 The retail and restaurant sectors offer a wide range of examples and use cases for dedicated devices.
-Cashierless checkout technologies like “Scan and Go,” inventory scanning, self-ordering kiosks, and POS/mPOS are some of the most common examples of dedicated devices in use today.
+Cashierless checkout technologies like “Scan and Go,” inventory scanning, corporate-owned work profile devices, self-ordering kiosks, mobile devices, and POS/mPOS are some of the most common examples of dedicated devices in use today.
 New industries are coming online as well; hospitality, health care, finance, and education are all adopting dedicated devices at a rapid pace.

 Here’s a good overview-

 A dedicated device by definition is an enterprise hardware unit built for a single purpose.
 Enterprise software that runs on these devices is built with a focus on the target hardware configuration, such as display, peripherals, and ports.